ProjectsGm2/Gm2-Wordpress-Suite/README.md

 as the final argument when calling `wp_register_style()` or `wp_register_script()`.
 The original `ver` value will then be preserved.

+## Script Attributes

+Control how front-end scripts load by assigning **Blocking**, **Defer**, or **Async** attributes per handle.
+Handles default to `defer`, but the plugin walks WordPress dependencies: a handle becomes blocking if any dependency is blocking, and it loses its attribute when a dependency is marked `async` or otherwise non-deferred.

+Use the presets on **SEO → Performance → Script Loading**:

+* **Defer all third-party** – marks WordPress core handles as blocking and defers everything else.
+* **Conservative** – only sets core handles to blocking, letting other scripts fall back to the default `defer`.

+Scripts that call `document.write` or expect synchronous execution should stay blocking.
+Deferring these scripts can break page output or tracking snippets.

 ## Remote Script Mirroring

 The **Remote Mirror** feature caches third-party tracking scripts locally and rewrites